But will your pension grow efficiently at Penfold?

 The other standout offering when it comes to investment funds is the Sustainable Pension, which allows you to save for your retirement while making a positive impact on the world.
 This plan is managed by BlackRock and also sits at a risk level of 5 out of 7.
 However, only 60% of this fund is invested in stocks, with the remaining 40% invested in bonds, potentially providing more stability.

 It is important that anyone considering one of these plans be aware that, as always when investing, their capital is at risk and there is no guarantee that they will get back their original investment.
 Investing should be considered a long-term activity in order to ride out any volatility in the marketplace.

 The Penfold Investment Platform has a clean, minimal, modern appearance and its advantage lies in its simplicity.
 Penfold appears to have made every effort to keep their platform as user-friendly as possible, catering to the needs of novice pension savers and investors who are self-employed.

 Penfold Mobile App

 TrustPilot has an even better score of 4.9 out of 5.
-Like the web platform, Penfold have succeeded in keeping their app very user friendly, with a clean modern design and simplistic layout.
-The app is very much designed towards saving you time and Penfold have left off a lot of the complex tools that can clutter some of the alternative provider apps that are available.
+Like the web platform, Penfold has succeeded in keeping their app very user-friendly with a clean, modern design and simplistic layout.
+The app is very much designed towards saving you time and Penfold has left off a lot of the complex tools that can clutter some of the alternative provider apps that are available.